Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 • Lack of cultural awareness

-• Cutting corners on the translation process
+• Cutting corners during the translation process

 How to avoid making the same mistakes: A professional translator would have instantly spotted the error in this product name, and could have informed IKEA that it may not go over well in the U.S. market.
+Localization and transcreation services would have then be able to adapt the content and messaging to ones less odorous to U.S. parents.

 2. Sankt Hedwig Hospital improperly implants knee prosthetics